Establish a Career Leading and Defining Public Policy

 Whether you're mid-career or new to public service, our online Master of Public Administration and Policy (MPAP) can empower you to make a bigger impact in the public sector.
 In fact, 80 percent of our MPAP graduates are successfully making a difference in government roles.1

-As you develop your skills, you'll also be able to compete for promotion, leadership responsibilities, and higher earnings.
+As you develop your skills, you'll also be able to compete for promotion, leadership responsibilities, and higher earnings at different types of public administration jobs.
 As an employee entering the field of public service, you could pursue a career as a government program manager—a role that oversees projects and programs from conception through assessment, and earns an average salary of $88,333.2 Obtaining a Master in Public Administration and Policy qualifies you for level and step advances within the federal government's payscale.3

 BRIDGE THE GAP BETWEEN NONPROFIT ADMINISTRATION AND POLICY